 All of these issues with drugs and alcohol are why some outstanding programs for drug and alcohol rehabilitation exist in the state.
 An example of quality addiction treatment facilities is Pinnacle Peak Recovery in Scottsdale.
 Pinnacle Peak has accreditation from the Joint Commission, reflecting the rehab center's dedication to quality in treatment provision and results.

-Get the Help You Need for Addiction in Arizona
+Get the Help You Need for Drug Abuse and Alcohol Addiction Treatment in Arizona

 If you’re suffering from addiction anywhere in the United States, Arizona is a great location for your addiction treatment.
 Pinnacle Peak Recovery in Scottsdale provides treatment for: